ReadingAndThinking.com

 All human actions can be attributed to the creation of inventors big and small and the imitation of others.
 Individuals point the way, determine patterns.
 The competition between modes is the history of the world.

 This sentence got me thinking.
-Mode is a typical Western way of thinking.
+The mode is a typical Western way of thinking.

 Jacques Barzun said: